undkonsorten/typo3-cute-mailing/Documentation/Editor/Index.rst

 The fields in the wizard are prefilled with the default data you entered in Page TSconfig.
 You can change the target page and other data for the newsletter in the wizard.
 The fields have a description and should be self-explanatory.

+If you have multiple languages you will be asked which language should be used.

 Once you have filled in all the necessary information you can save the newsletter.
 It will not yet be released for dispatch.